 Contact wound is further divided into two i.e., Hard contact and loose contact.

 In ‘Hard contact’ wounds, the muzzle end of a firearm is firmly pressed against the body.
-The features of hard contact wound include abrasion ring, muzzle imprints and blackened edges which cannot be rubbed by scrubbing.
+The features of hard contact wounds include abrasion rings, muzzle imprints, and blackened edges which cannot be rubbed by scrubbing.

-In ‘loose contact’ wound the contact between the body and firearm is so loose that when the shot is fired, there is a momentary loss of contact with the body.
-The features of loose contact wound are the abrasion ring surrounded by a zone of powder soot which can be washed by scrubbing.
+In a ‘loose contact’ wound the contact between the body and firearm is so loose that when the shot is fired, there is a momentary loss of contact with the body.
+The features of a loose contact wounds are the abrasion ring surrounded by a zone of powder soot which can be washed by scrubbing.

-In this wound, the firearm is neither touching the body neither too far so that when the shot is fired, partially burnt/unburnt particles can spread to produce blackening, tattooing and singeing near the wound.
+In this wound, the firearm is neither touching the body nor too far so that when the shot is fired, partially burnt/unburnt particles can spread to produce blackening, tattooing, and singeing near the wound.

 In these wounds, the firearm is far away from the body and only the bullet is able to strike the body.
 An important aspect of country-made firearms is that the barrel is greased, therefore, the entry wound is surrounded by bullet wipes which can be confused for soot powder.

-This point needs to be looked whenever there is a chance or suspicion of usage of country-made firearms.
+This point needs to be looked at whenever there is a chance or suspicion of the usage of country-made firearms.

 Forensic Examination of Country-made firearms

-Even if the local manufacturer is an expert in designing a firearm which is fit to use, the quality would be inferior to factory-made firearms.
+Even if the local manufacturer is an expert in designing a firearm that is fit to use, the quality would be inferior to factory-made firearms.

-In order to remove Desi Katta from the country, following actions needed to be taken are:
+In order to remove Desi Katta from the country, the following actions needed to be taken are:

-- Possible sources of manufacturing illicit firearms and trafficking route are to be identified through intelligence feedback.
+- Possible sources of manufacturing illicit firearms and trafficking routes are to be identified through intelligence feedback.

 - Regular check/frisking at suspicious places by police.